 - Additional insight regarding the applicant’s qualifications

-Q: We have hosted Fellows before, does the new Host Organization Certification change our role as host?
+Q: We have hosted Fellows before, does the Host Organization Certification change our role as host?

 A: No. The certification is intended to provide greater transparency and uniform information for all potential host organizations and applicants.
 It reflects the Foundation’s prior practices.
 If you have questions about the certification, please email us to discuss.